 The Greeks are mad about Chicken Souvlaki.
 As am I. And after you’ve tried it, you will be too!

 Simple to make, loaded with classic Greek flavours: chicken marinated in lemon, garlic and dried oregano then threaded onto skewers.
-Served with a homemade Tzatziki, lettuce and tomato, all bundled up in pita bread.
+Served with a homemade Tzatziki, all bundled up in pita bread.
 Or in my case, a simple homemade flatbread that’s made without yeast!

 “Just make something quick and easy,” I told myself sternly.
 “Your To Do List is out of control at the moment.
 You don’t have time to blog something that will take too long.”